 There are diverse groups of organizations that need volunteers to help with their cause and program activities.
-You could select a cause that is important to you or go to one of many sites on the internet that will match your skills to organizations needing volunteers, like Volunteer Vacations for example.
+You could select a cause that is important to you or go to one of many sites on the internet that will match your skills to organizations needing volunteers, like Global Volunteers for example.